 ExxonMobil uses MOCON OX-TRAN@ instruments for measuring OTR.
 The instrument design and the way we operate the instrument are consistent with the ASTM D 3985 standard.
 ExxonMobil standardizes its reporting to test conditions of 73°F (23°C) and 0% RH.

 Conceptually, a test cell looks like Figure 4.
 Dry nitrogen gas is swept through a chamber, where the test film acts as the membrane separating this stream from an oxygen stream on the other side.
-The partial pressure difference creates a driving force for oxygen molecules to diffuse through the film to the low pressure side.
-The film barrier determines the rate of oxygen permeation, and this is continuously measured by a MOCON® patented coulometric sensor in the outgoing ,stream of the nitrogen side.
+The partial pressure difference creates a driving force for oxygen molecules to diffuse through the film to the low-pressure side.
+The film barrier determines the rate of oxygen permeation, which is continuously measured by a MOCON® patented coulometric sensor in the outgoing stream of the nitrogen side.

 This discussion is an overview of how ExxonMobil measures OTR and was based on articles and product literature provided by MOCON®.
 There is much more substance to the science and measurement of mass transfer.
 For more information, contact MOCON® in Minneapolis, MN at (612) 493-6370, or visit www.mocon.com.

-NOTE: It is important to discuss the effects of relative humidity on OTR, even though the ASTM standard procedure is at dry conditions.
-Relative humidity has a dramatic and negative effect on the OTRs of some materials, most notably nylon, EVOH and PVOH.
-The effect is especially pronounced at RHs over about 70%.
-AOH, with its PVOH coating, is the only ExxonMobil oxygen-barrier film affected this way.
-AOH should only be used as an oxygen barrier in dry applications.
+NOTE: It is important to discuss the effects of relative humidity on OTR, even though the ASTM standard procedure occurs in dry conditions.
+Relative humidity has a dramatic and negative effect on the OTRs of some materials, most notably nylon, EVOH and PVOH, and the effect is especially pronounced at RHs over about 70%.
+AOH, with its PVOH coating, is the only ExxonMobil oxygen-barrier film affected this way and should only be used as an oxygen barrier in dry applications.
 Consult your ExxonMobil representative.

 Saran®: Saran® is a trademark of The Dow Chemical Company for its family of PVdC and VdC copolymer products.

 Oxygen scavengers: Oxygen scavengers are materials that chemically react with oxygen in a package headspace.
 They can be used with MAP in order to attain very low oxygen concentrations (ppm levels) that are not achievable with MAP alone.
-Most oxygen scavengers used commercially are packets containing iron powders that are placed inside a package and consume headspace oxygen through oxidation reactions.
+Most commercially used oxygen scavengers are packets containing iron powders that are placed inside a package and consume headspace oxygen through oxidation reactions.